CiscoTestAutomation/getting-started/develop-guide/writetrigger/writetrigger.rst

 ---------------------------------------
 A trigger verifies the expected results.
 For example, a trigger can check that BGP is down after you take the action to shut it down.

 You can use :term:`verifications <verification>` to check for *unexpected* results, such as changes to the feature that you didn't initiate.
 When you add a verification to your test case, it runs before and after every trigger.
-This enables you to compare the parsed output before and after a change to a device.
+This enables you to compare the device’s operational state before and after the trigger (change to a device) and to verify that nothing unexpected happened.

 .. note:: To see a list of all available verifications, go to https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/verifications.